 How Much is a Taxi in Wellington?

-You need to get somewhere fast and you don’t care how much it costs: then getting a taxi in Wellington is your best option.
 Although the city centre attractions are close to each other, the rest of Wellington is spread out across districts, so you can be forgiven for not feeling like walking absolutely everywhere.

 But what are the typical taxi prices in Wellington?

-Because Wellington city centre is where most backpackers stay when visiting Wellington, we have listed the taxi prices below to or from the city centre.
-We’ve also kept in mind the most-visited destinations for taxi travellers, like the airport and Wellington’s top attractions.
+As the Wellington city centre is where most backpackers stay when visiting Wellington, we have listed the taxi prices below for travel to or from the city centre.

 Taxi tip: pay with cash!
 Although most taxi companies accept credit or EFTPOS, it usually comes with an extra cost.